To stop wildfires, residents in some Greek suburbs put their own money toward early warning drones

 ATHENS, Greece (AP) — The nightmare repeats itself every year: A towering wall of flames devours forests, farmland and homes, forcing animals and people to flee for their lives.

 With their hot, dry summers, Greece and its southern European neighbors experience hundreds of devastating wildfires each year.
 Last week alone, wildfires killed 21 people in Greece.
 The country’s deadliest, in 2018, cost more than 100 lives.
-And experts warn that climate change is likely to exacerbate extreme weather, fueling more wildfires.
+And experts warn climate change is likely to exacerbate extreme weather, fueling more wildfires.

 This summer, a group of residents in a leafy suburb of the Greek capital united in determination to prevent the nightmare from reaching their homes.